-Susan Gunelius in her Forbes article has the best description of this:
+Susan Gunelius has the best description of this:

 Brand stories are not marketing materials.
 They are not ads, and they are not sales pitches.
 Brand stories should be told with the brand persona and the writer’s personality at center stage.
 Boring stories won’t attract and retain readers, but stories brimming with personality can.

-In other words, your story isn’t dominated by some godlike figure who dominates the legend and infuses the company with life and power.
+In other words, your story shouldn’t be by some godlike figure who dominates the legend and infuses the company with life and power.
 No. Instead, your story is inspired by the presence of people who participate, create, connect, and develop the saga of growth and success.